ashirviskas/minemizer/README.md

 ### Cons
 - Not battle tested
 - Not a standard format
-- Not finalized yet
+- Standard not finalized yet
-- Cannot convert the data back to the original format (no parser implemented yet)
+- Cannot convert the data back to the original format (no parser implementation)

 PRs are very welcome!